Model non-collapse: Minimax bounds for recursive discrete distribution estimation: Discussion

 Let the worst-case expected $\ell_2^2$ loss at stage $t$ be denoted as $\sigmab_t^2$, and define $M := \sup_{t\geq 0} \sigmab_t^2$.
 Repeatedly applying Corollary \ref{cor:lower-bound-replacement}, for every $t\geq 0$,

 Once again using Chebyshev's inequality, Substituting this into \eqref{eq:data-replacement-lb}, the smallest worst-case error has the lower bound

 When $k$ is fixed, we find that since $M\leq \sqrt{2}$ trivially, $m \geq \sfrac{c}{n\alpha}$ for some $c\geq 0$.
 This is especially stark in contrast to the oracle-assisted infimum, which, with probability $1$, is proportional to $\sfrac{1}{n}$, corresponding to the case where all samples are real.
 Thus, in the data replacement setting, the `best-case' minimax expected loss is of the same order as the `average' oracle-assisted loss.
+This result can also be interpreted as an `uncertainty principle' of recursive estimation in the replacement workflow: the above inequality directly leads to a lower bound on $m\cdot M$.